sequenceiq/slider/src/site/markdown/security.md

 to define the realm and kerberos server to use, the JVM system properties can be omitted from the command line.

-    bin/hoya status cluster1 \
+    bin/slider status cluster1 \
     --manager master:8032 --filesystem hdfs://master:9090 \
      -D slider.security.enabled=true \
      -D yarn.resourcemanager.principal=yarn/master@MINICLUSTER \
      -D dfs.namenode.kerberos.principal=hdfs/master@MINICLUSTER

-This command uses the Hoya Client to AM authentication process -if for any reason the client cannot authenticate with the Hoya AM, it will fail.
+This command uses the Slider Client to AM authentication process -if for any reason the client cannot authenticate with the Slider AM, it will fail.